Jason-Ting/Weather-Derivatives/README.md

 Techniques Used:
 - Cholesky Decomposition: Used to generate multiple correlated Brownian Motions, can be extended to correlate two seperate stochastic differential equations
-- Seasonal Decomposition: Simplified fast-fourier transform using seasonal decomposition
+- Seasonal Decomposition: Using an additive model to convert a seasonal dataset to a stationary process
 - Partial Autocorrelations & Autocorrelations: Used to determine the order of Autoregressive and Moving Average terms